rcqls/Rulia/README.md

 thanks to `RCall.jl`.
-After installing `RCall.jl` and loading `jlinclude(Rulia::RCall)`, one can have access to this feature. `R()` which is usually used for conversion of `julia` object to `R` object is here exceptionnaly used as a “wrapper” of `R` vector into a `jlvalue` object pointing to a `julia` of type `Array` and `R` class `UnsafeArray` (since derived from the `unsafe_array()` `julia` function introduced by `RCall.jl`) sharing the same memory of the original `R` vector.
+After installing `RCall.jl` and loading `jlinclude(Rulia::RCall)`, one can have access to this feature. `R()` which is usually used for conversion of `julia` object to `R` object is here exceptionnally used as a “wrapper” of `R` vector into a `jlvalue` object pointing to a `julia` of type `Array` and `R` class `UnsafeArray` (since derived from the `unsafe_array()` `julia` function introduced by `RCall.jl`) sharing the same memory of the original `R` vector.
 This